 - Place the chicken breast in the sauce and place the Instant Pot lid on.
 Seal it and set it to 12 minutes under pressure.

-- After it's done cooking, leave the sauce in the Instant Pot and remove the chicken and set aside to shred.
+- After it's done cooking, quick release and leave the sauce in the Instant Pot and remove the chicken and set aside to shred.

 - For the noodles and snow peas, you can either 1. add your noodles and peas into the Instant Pot pre-cooked, or sauté in the pot until cooked, or add a cup of water and pressure cook for 1 minute.
 (Please read RECIPE NOTE!
 Make sure there's enough liquid to avoid the burn notice)